A Flair for the Dramatic: Release

 On May 3, 2007, it was announced that the band had signed to Equal Vision.
 A week later, the album's artwork and track listing was revealed.
 In early May, the band toured with Poison the Well, before touring with Portugal.
 The Man in mid May.
 Throughout the rest of May, and running into early June, the band toured with Alesana.
 A music video for "Currents Convulsive" was released on June 19.
 The album was released by Equal Vision on June 26.
 From late July to mid September, the band supported Scary Kids Scaring Kids and Boys Night Out on their co-headlining U.S. tour.
 In September and October, the band supported Chiodos on their I'm a Mathlete, Not an Athlete tour.
 In November and December, the band supported From First to Last on their headlining US tour.

 The band supported Emery for their tour national tour around the U.S. from January 29 to March 22, 2008.
 In April, the band appeared at the Bamboozle Left festival.
 On May 2, a music video for "Yeah Boy and Doll Face" premiered on Fuse.
 The video was directed by Nate Weaver in Los Angeles.
 Between June and August, the band performed on the 2008 edition of Warped Tour.
 In October and November, the band went on a headlining US tour with support from Breathe Carolina, Four Letter Lie, and Emarosa.
 Between mid-February and early April 2009, the band participated in the 2009 edition of Taste of Chaos tours.
 A music video for "Chemical Kids and Mechanical Brides" was released on April 13.

 Reception

-It charted at number 61 on the Heatseekers Albums chart in the U.S.
+A Flair for the Dramatic charted at number 61 on the Heatseekers charts in the U.S.